acousticrobot/web-16/_pages/toki-pona/lesson-09-modifiers-2.md

 As a modifier _sin_ gives the sense of new, another, more

+{% include image_and_caption.html image="/images/t47_tokipona/kamasona/modifiers-2/onalipalietomosin.jpg" caption="ona li pali e tomo sin." %}

 There are two things to note when working with _sin_, one of which you may have already noticed if you have spend much time looking at [the syllabary](/toki-pona/dictionaries/syllabary/).
 The glyph for sin is the same as it's syllable equivalent, _si_ with a suffix of _n_.

 {% include image_dictionary.html definitions=page.sin_versions %}

 Take note again of the two variations of _i_ within the glyphs above, and remember that the syllabary presents the simplified version, but both are used interchangeably in the glyph as well as the syllable.
 Your choice will most likely be determined by how small of a space you are trying to fit it into.

-The other thing to note about _sin_ is that it can naturally take on a rectangular proportion, something that we referred to as a short or thin block in [modifiers](/toki-pona/modifiers).
+The other thing to note about _sin_ is that it can naturally take on a rectangular proportion, something that we referred to as a short or thin block when first learning about [modifiers](/toki-pona/modifiers).
 As _sin_ is often used as a modifier, you will find comes in quite handy.

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/modifiers-2/mamasinlipilinnasa.jpg" caption="mama sin li pilin nasa!" %}